sobhanshukueian/Iris-Identification/README.md

 # Iris-dataset-preprocessing
 The goal of this project is preprocessing the iris dataset for the identification task; some methods like edge detection, hough transform, and daugman normalization are used in this project.

-Dataset Images are like below:
+Dataset Images are look like below image:

 ![001L_3](https://user-images.githubusercontent.com/47561760/177047425-4b953918-a6ee-495a-9e2b-01ad44e1800b.png)